 In a city as dynamic as this one, even the public spaces are works of art!

 Superkilen Park is beloved by locals of all stripes, and its three sections are packed with amenities that even travelers can enjoy.
+Recognized for its innovative design, Superkilen Park is a symbol of Copenhagen’s commitment to urban renewal and cultural diversity.

-Bring your pooches or your picnic blankets to the Green Park, or enjoy some live music and delicious beverages in the Red Square.
+Bring your pooches or your picnic blankets to Green Park, or enjoy some live music and delicious beverages in the Red Square.

 Or relax and people-watch in the Black Market, which features benches, fountains, and all the other makings of a standard open space.